 If it didn't bring back your progress, restore your backup savegame manually (see E. 3.).

 If nothing worked and you have manually backed up your progress file before, restore it (see E. 3.).

 You can select to reset your progress from within the game's option menu.
 If you haven't closed the game yet, you can still undo it by restoring your progress from the Steam Cloud (see E. 1.).
 If you closed the game, you can restore your backup savegame (see E. 2.).

 You can prevent a loss of progress by regularly backing up your savegame.
-The game does a good job by letting you save a local backup of your progress when you exit the game.
-But that may not be enough in some cases.
+The game creates a local backup (see B. 2.), but that may not be enough in some cases.

-Save to a drive other than your system drive if possible (different drive, external hard disk, NAS or USB flash drive)
+Save to a drive other than your system drive (different drive, external hard disk, NAS or USB flash drive)